Vitamin D for Good Bone Health

 How do I make sure my child gets enough Vitamin D?

 Taking a Vitamin D supplement is the most effective way for your child to get 1000 IU of Vitamin D every day.
-To get Vitamin D from food, your child would need to eat fish every day and drink 10 glasses of Vitamin D fortified milk each day.
+To get Vitamin D from food, your child would need to eat fish or drink 8 to 10 glasses of Vitamin D-fortified milk every day.
 Most children do not do this, so the most practical way for children to get enough Vitamin D is to take a supplement, at least in the winter.

 What supplements should I give my children?

 Vitamin D is now readily available by itself in child-friendly forms, such as gummy vitamins or liquid.
-Unlike calcium supplements, which are not absorbed if taken in doses greater than 500 mg at one time, Vitamin D can be taken all at once, so it need be given only once daily.
+Unlike calcium supplements, which are not absorbed if taken in doses greater than 500 mg at one time, Vitamin D can be taken all at once.
+However, because Vitamin D requires calcium in order to be absorbed, it should always be taken along with calcium — in the form of either a calcium supplement or a multivitamin that contains calcium.

 Do some children have special Vitamin D requirements?